P403n1x87/blighty/README.md

 ## Installation

-Currently, blighty needs to be built from its source code.
+Currently, Blighty needs to be built from its source code.
 The following installation instructions have been tested on Ubuntu 18.04.
 If you are using a different distribution, make sure that you install all the listed dependencies from your package repository.